adityajaiswal094/Stocks/README.md

 ## Setting Up

-1. Download and install postgresql (v13.11) and pgAdmin4 (v7.2) in your system.
+1. Download and install PostgreSQL (v13.11) and pgAdmin4 (v7.2) in your system.
+2. Download and install Redis.
-2. Download and install Git in your system.
+3. Download and install Git in your system.
-3. Open your psql terminal and create a DB in your postgres engine named **stocks**.
+4. Open your psql terminal and create a DB in your postgres engine named **stocks**.
 Use postgres as your user.

    - `psql -U postgres -d postgres`